AllenCellModeling/pytorch_integrated_cell/README.md

 ```

 ### **Installation method (B): Docker**
 We build on Nvidia Docker images.
-In our tests this runs about 20% faster (A) although your mileage may vary.
+In our tests this runs very slightly slower than (A) although your mileage may vary.
 This comes with Nvidia Apex.
 ```shell
 git clone https://github.com/AllenCellModeling/pytorch_integrated_cell
 cd pytorch_integrated_cell/docker